-- Drafted a successful petition for review and subsequent state supreme court briefing in defense of a solid waste recycling company facing toxic tort claims brought by individuals alleging agricultural operations constituted a nuisance.
+- Drafting a successful petition for review and subsequent state supreme court briefs in defense of a solid waste recycling company facing toxic tort claims brought by individuals alleging agricultural operations constituted a nuisance.

-While at EPA, Dan formulated effective litigation strategies to defend agency actions and advised senior Agency officials on matters arising under a variety of statutes including the CAA, Clean Water Act (CWA), and the Resource Conservation Recovery Act (RCRA).
-Dan was awarded an Agency commendation for outstanding counseling on administrative and regulatory law issues.
-He also was awarded a Department of Justice commendation for assisting in the successful defense of EPA's suite of greenhouse gas regulations.
+While at EPA, Dan formulated effective litigation strategies to defend agency actions and advised senior EPA officials on matters arising under a variety of statutes including the Clean Air Act, Clean Water Act, and the Resource Conservation Recovery Act.
+Dan was awarded an EPA commendation for outstanding counseling on administrative and regulatory law issues, and a Department of Justice commendation for assisting in the successful defense of EPA’s suite of greenhouse gas regulations.

 Dan also served as a Brookings Institution Congressional Fellow on the U.S. House of Representatives’ Committee on Natural Resources.
 As a fellow, he provided counsel to members of Congress and staff on legislation and oversight issues relating to energy production and mining on federal lands, including U.S. offshore energy production, the Bureau of Land Management’s hydraulic fracturing rule, coal mining in the Powder River Basin, and the U.S.-Mexico Transboundary Hydrocarbon Agreement.